 The Flower Offering

-One of the greatest moments of expression of religious devotion during the Fallas in Valencia, is the Ofrenda (the Flower Offering Parade).
+One of the greatest moments of expression of religious devotion during the Fallas de Valencia, is the Ofrenda (the Flower Offering Parade).

 During those two days, Valencia’s streets are filled with grandeur and elegance.